mirego/debug-panel/README.md

 ### iOS

-In your Podfile include the library's pod:
+If you want to use the sample UI on iOS, include the pod in the application's Podfile:

 ```
 pod 'DebugPanel', :git => 'git@github.com:mirego/debug-panel.git', :tag => 'x.y.z', :inhibit_warnings => true